qiqian/ArcadeCollision/README.md

 ### Build and test

-The managed projects require the .NET 8 SDK.
-The native library requires CMake 3.20+ and a C++17 compiler.
+The shipped libraries `ArcCollision.Ref` and `ArcCollision.Wrapper` target **.NET Standard 2.1**, so they can be consumed from Unity 2021.2+ (including 2022 LTS), .NET Core 3.0+, and .NET 5–9.
+Building the tests, benchmarks, and samples uses the .NET 8 SDK; the native library requires CMake 3.20+ and a C++17 compiler.

+To use ArcadeCollision in Unity, add `ArcCollision.Ref.dll` (pure C#, runs everywhere including IL2CPP) or `ArcCollision.Wrapper.dll` plus the matching native `arccollision` plugin to your project's `Plugins` folder; Unity's native plugin loader resolves the P/Invoke library by name.

 ```powershell
 cd ArcCollision